zendesk/ticketing/README.md

 # How to use it

 You can set mysql url env variable in case you dont have mysql default settings.

 `export MYSQL_URL=mysql://<username>@<host>:<port>/ticketing_development`

-Basically just clone the repo and start the rails server ``./script/bootstrap``.
+Basically just clone the repo and start the rails server.
+`./script/bootstrap`